INDUSTRIAL EMISSIONS DIRECTIVE (IED)

 The European Commission started the revision of EU measures addressing pollution from large industrial installations and, as announced in the European Green Deal, a new proposal is expected for Q1 2022.
 The aims of the revision are to progress towards the EU’s zero pollution ambition for a toxic-free environment and to support climate, energy and circular economy policies.
 For this goal to be achieved, a clean industrial transformation is urgently needed.

-The EEB has been actively involved in all critical steps of the processes so far, communicating the demands of environmental NGOs to policymakers, most notably by providing technical input to the Targeted Stakeholder Surveys (TSS).
+The EEB has been actively involved in all critical steps of the processes so far, communicating the demands of environmental NGOs to policymakers, most notably by providing input to the inception impact assessment (2019) and technical input to the Targeted Stakeholder Surveys (TSS).

 BAT / BREFs/ BAT-C / BAT-AELs / BAT-AE(P)L